w1gs/RiotXMPP/README.md

 # RiotXMPP
 RiotXMPP is a python client for connecting to the Riot/Valorant XMPP servers easily.
 This will handle the whole flow of connecting to the servers, authenticating the user, and begin logging the incoming XMPP presences of the authenticated users friends.
-Currently, the client only prints out the received messages to the console but can be easily changed to log to a file, decode presences, send presence updates, etc.
+Currently, the client only prints out the received messages to the console but can be easily changed to log to a file, send presence updates, etc.
 These features will eventually be added as this is still a work in progress.

+### Features
+    - Automatic authentication to XMPP server when Valorant is running via local api endpoints
+    - Ability to decode presence data

 ### Example code: